 Eve then tries to correct the devil regarding what was commanded (Genesis 3:2).
 Lucifer quickly retorts with charges that God not only LIED to her but also is knowingly keeping her from reaching her full potential!
 His response to Eve is a classic example of projecting one's own beliefs onto someone else.

 Lucifer, upon his creation, was given every gift, blessing and skill that could be bestowed upon a created being.
 The Lord said of him that he sealed up "the measure of perfection, full of wisdom and perfect in beauty" (Ezekiel 28:12).
 He was first given the awesome responsibility of covering God's very glory upon his throne (verse 14), then sometime later was given the honor of helping to govern other angels (Isaiah 14:12 - 13, Revelation 12:3 - 4).

 After a while, the devil began to think that he was somehow not fulfilling his potential.
 He began to feel that he could run the universe far better than the Being who created him!
-He convinced himself, using the same line of reasoning he would use with Eve, that the seeming abundance of blessings that was all around was not enough.
+He convinced himself that the blessings that he was given were not enough.
 There existed something much more valuable which could be possessed (in Satan's case, God's throne, in Eve's case, wisdom) which only required taking it from the Lord!

 God, the Devil and Job

 And the Lord said to Satan, "From where do you come?"
 Then Satan answered the Lord and said, "From going to and fro in the earth, and from walking up and down in it."